tuxofil/logxi/README.md

 *   Structured.
 Key-value pairs are enforced.
 Logs JSON in production.
 *   Configurable.
 Enable/disalbe Loggers and levels via env vars.
 *   Friendlier.
 Happy, colorful and developer friendly logger in terminal.
-*   Helpul.
+*   Helpful.
 Traces, warnings and errors are emphasized with file, line number and callstack.
 *   Efficient.
 Has level guards to avoid cost of building complex arguments.